-Action COS-6a: Make available a list of plants and trees native to the region that are suitable for use in landscaping.
+Action COS-6a: Make available a list of plants and trees native to the region that are suitable for use in requires large employers to encourage ride-sharing, flexible hours and other means to reduce peak hour trips.
+Refer to the Circulation Element for policies and programs relating to public transit, bike and pedestrian trails and other measures to reduce motor vehicle emissions. landscaping.
 The plant and tree species should be drought tolerant, available from local sources, and consideration should be given to the suitability of the plant and tree species for use as habitat to native animals, birds, and insects.
 The list should be provided online in a user-friendly format, and staff should direct project applicants to the list during site design review and approval.